Why McLanahan Inclined Manure Augers

 How does this compare to other technologies that are used to transfer manure and other abrasive materials?

 One of the other technologies used to transfer sand-laden manure are positive displacement pumps, such as a piston pump or diaphragm pump.
 This style of pump uses a large ram or diaphragm to pull material into a cavity and then push it out into the discharge.
 As flow moves through this style of pump, flappers or check valves keep material moving in one direction.
-These check valves have a tendency to bind up when pumping manure due to the fibres and debris that are common in the manure.
+These check valves have a tendency to bind up when pumping manure due to the fibers and debris that are common in the manure.
 With an Inclined Manure Auger, large debris that makes its way into the auger gets conveyed through the system.

 What sizes are available?